MartijnWallage/MartijnWallage/README.md

 - I completed the Core Curriculum of <a href="https://42berlin.de">42 Berlin</a>.

-- You can reach me at mwallage@student.42berlin.de.
+- I am an Advanced Student at 42 London.
+You can reach me at mwallage@student.42london.com.

 - I made this cv - <a href="https://martijnwallage.github.io">https://martijnwallage.github.io</a> - in HTML and CSS.